JigneshRaval/simple-blog/src/pages/javascript/understanding-execution-context-and-execution-stack-in-javascript.md

 ### How is the Execution Context created?

-Up until now, we have seen how the JavaScript engine manages the execution context, Now let’s understand how an execution context is created by the JavaScript engine.
+Up until now, we have seen how the JavaScript engine manages the execution context, Now let's understand how an execution context is created by the JavaScript engine.

 The execution context is created in two phases: **1) Creation Phase** and **2) Execution Phase.**